John Curtin College of the Arts: Site history

 The Skinner Street Cemetery, Fremantle's first official cemetery was on the land that is now the college oval.
 The cemetery was first established in 1852 and used until 1899, when it was closed for general burials.
 The last burial took place in 1917.
 It later fell into disuse.
 Throughout the 1930s all unbroken headstones were transferred to Fremantle Cemetery on Carrington Street.
 Families were required to pay for the exhumation and reburial of their relatives’ remains.
 It is estimated that the remains of up to 200 bodies may still be buried on the site.

 Following the entrance of Japan into World War II and the threat of attack on Australia, four anti-aircraft gun emplacements were established on the portion of the site bounded by Ellen and East streets.
 Throughout the war years the former cemetery was a base camp used by the troops who manned the guns and was a significant part of Fortress Fremantle for the defence of the port.

 College Board

-The John Curtin College of the Arts Board guides the strategic direction of the College, helping shape policies, oversee finances, and support college priorities as part of its Independent Public School status.
-The Board also promotes the College in the community and helps evaluate its performance.
+The John Curtin College of the Arts Board guides the strategic direction of the college, helping shape policies, oversee finances, and support college priorities as part of its Independent Public School status.
+The board also promotes the college in the community and helps evaluate its performance, and as of 2026 comprises: